eplp/css-snippet-cheat-sheet/README.md

-# Module 02 Mini-Project: CSS Snippet Cheat Sheet
+# Mini-Project: CSS Snippet Cheat Sheet

-In this activity, you will work with a group to build a webpage that will hold a collection of CSS snippets.
+Build a webpage that will hold a collection of CSS snippets.
 What better way to learn CSS than to build a knowledge base of CSS?

 ## Instructions